San Patricio Plaza

 San Patricio Plaza is a 640000 sqft three-level enclosed shopping mall located in Guaynabo, Puerto Rico.
 The mall is located at the intersection of PR-2, PR-23, and PR-20, and has over 120 stores with its anchors being T.J.
-Maxx, Bed, Bath & Beyond, Capri, Walgreens, PetSmart, Caribbean Cinemas and Office Depot, with one vacant anchor spot last occupied by Kmart.
+Maxx, Capri, Walgreens, PetSmart, Caribbean Cinemas and Office Depot, and Burlington, plus an outdoor shopping area known as "Liberty Square".

 History

+Origins

 During the Spanish Colonial period, Tomás O'Daly was granted land in the vicinity of Guaynabo and O'Daly developed it into a thriving sugar hacienda.
 O'Daly and fellow Irishman Miguel Kirwan became business partners in the "Hacienda San Patricio" which they named after the chief patron saint of Ireland, Saint Patrick.
 The plantation no longer exists.
 The land on which it was located is now a suburb called San Patricio with a shopping mall, San Patricio Plaza.

+Development and opening: 1960s

+On December 14, 1963, while construction started in November 1963, it was officially announced by the president of San Patricio Shopping Center, Inc., James J. Wilson, that arrangements had been finalized for the $3,000,000 financing of the shopping center.
+Short-term financing for the project was provided by Banco Popular while the State Mutual of America Insurance Company of America was in charge of long-term financing.
+The shopping center, being located at the corner of San Patricio and F. D. Roosevelt avenues, would be planned to have several establishments.
+Among those establishments there would be: a Pueblo supermarket, a New York Department Stores; a Kmart discount department store, a Banco Popular, a Thom McAn shoe store, a Walgreens, a Lerner Shops, and a Swiss Chalet restaurant.
+Pueblo, Kmart, and New York Department Stores, were planned to be the first to open.

+On August 14, 1964, the eleventh Pueblo supermarket inaugurated at the shopping center.
+It was said to be the biggest location in the chain at the time, being 16,000 square feet.

+On October 21, 1964, the Kmart inaugurated at the shopping center with a 69,000 square foot store.
+It was the chains first store out of the continental North America.

+On November 17, 1964, Lerner Shops inaugurated at the shopping center, this store joined the 337 stores the chain had in Puerto Rico and the United States at the time.

+On November 27, 1964, the New York Department Stores inaugurated at the shopping center.